-Conducting customer due diligence or CDD is a skill every Anti-Money Laundering/Countering the Financing of Terrorism (AML/CFT) analyst should have.
+Conducting customer due diligence, or CDD, is a skill every Anti-Money Laundering/Countering the Financing of Terrorism (AML/CFT) analyst should have.
 A typical investigation into a potential suspicious transaction will begin with CDD.
-In most countries with robust AML/CFT framework, it is compulsory for a financial institution to conduct CDD during the onboarding stage before establishing business relations with a potential customer.
+In most countries with a robust AML/CFT framework, it is compulsory for a financial institution to conduct CDD during the onboarding stage when establishing business relations with a potential customer.

 Definition and objective

-CDD is the process where pertinent information of the customer’s profile is collected and evaluated for any potential money laundering or terrorist financing red flags.
-Upon completion of due diligence, the customer may be given a risk rating in accordance with the risk he or she may present to the company.
-Risk ratings can be in the form of a category, such as “low risk” or “high risk”, or a numeric value derived from a complicated risk matrix listing out the score based on a specific set of criteria.
+CDD is the process where pertinent information of a customer’s profile is collected and evaluated for potential money laundering or terrorist financing risks.
+Upon completion of CDD, the customer may be given a risk rating in accordance with the risk he or she may present to the company.
+Risk ratings can be in the form of a category, such as “low risk” or “high risk”, or a numeric value derived from a risk matrix based on a pre-defined set of criteria.

-A risk rating helps a company in deciding how and when to apply stringent checks, treatment, and controls that are appropriate to the level of risk.
-This framework is also known as the risk-based approach, which allows a company to prioritise resources accordingly to areas that require more attention.
+A risk rating helps a company in deciding how and when to apply the appropriate checks, treatment, and controls that commensurate to the level of risk.
+This methodology is also known as the risk-based approach, which allows a company to prioritise resources accordingly to areas that require more attention.

-The first step to CDD is to obtain information from the customer.
+The first step of CDD is to obtain information from a customer.
 The following points outline the general information that should be collected.

 Customer Profile (Individual):